sagemath/sage/src/doc/en/developer/github.rst

 - Add type, component, and priority labels.
 If this PR solves an existing issue, please duplicate the labels of the issue to this PR.

-- **Dependencies**: Use the phrase ``Depends on``, followed by the issue or PR reference.
+- **Dependencies**: Use the phrase ``- Depends on``, followed by the issue or PR reference.
 Repeat this in separate lines if there is more than one dependency.
 This format is understood by various dependency managers.

 If you are working on a PR and the PR is not yet quite ready for review, then `open the PR as draft